lebsral/strawberry-r-via-spelling/README.md

 ## Contribution Guidelines

 - Follow the Taskmaster workflow for all new features or changes.
+- **Project policy: Qwen3-4B must always be used in non-thinking mode (enable_thinking=False).
+Any attempt to use thinking mode is prohibited and will raise an error.**
 - Add new tasks or subtasks as needed using Taskmaster commands.
 - Update this README as the project evolves.
 - Use clear commit messages and document any changes to onboarding or environment setup.